How a 4-word text message lured a Sun City woman into a costly investment scam

 They began discussing investments, the woman told police, and Vincent convinced her to check out a specific investing website.
 After investing small amounts and withdrawing some funds, she got a promotion offer that claimed to double any deposit above a certain threshold, according to the police report.

-But the investment platform would later lock her out of hundreds of thousands of dollars in her account, she told police, and she was no longer able to contact Vincent.
+But the investment platform would later lock her out of her account, which listed a balance of hundreds of thousands of dollars, she told police.
+She was no longer able to contact Vincent.

 Investment scams often begin with an unsolicited private message from a fraudster pretending to be an old friend, according to the U.S. Securities and Exchange Commission.